ElektraInitiative/libelektra/doc/tutorials/odbc-backend.md

 One option is to provide a general mounting command for all types of backends.

 However, for now we use the `kdb mountOdbc` command.
-If you just type the command without additonal arguments, you get some information about how the command works and which arguments are expected.
+If you just type the command without additional arguments, you get some information about how the command works and which arguments are expected.

 To fully define a mountpoint for an ODBC data source, we need 11 arguments, 10 for defining the data source, and